josephcslater/vitae/readme.rst

 vitae
 =====

 A Python module for building curriculum vitae and other documents from a ``bibtex`` file. ``vitae`` leverages bibtexparser_, `LaTeX`_, and pandoc_ to streamline getting citations of your papers into the formats you need quickly without manual intervention.
 Of course, with many settings, it can be a bit tedious.
-I personally recommend setting up a JuPyter_ notebook with the commands you regularly execute available there.
+I personally recommend setting up a Jupyter_ notebook with the commands you regularly execute available there.
 Alternatively, you can call it from the terminal which allows it to work inside a more complex workflow.

 Purpose
 -------